![]() |

 like, it forget it and get something they like.”
 We are up against the

-latest games and cartoons, so whatever you are reading must be as
+latest games and cartoons.
+So whatever you are reading must be as

 interesting or more so than the competition.
 And the competition nowadays